Tech Talk - Videos

 I use Avidemux (free) to either split a large MPG file into separate files, or delete unwanted portions.
-The resulting file is saved as an MPG file, which can be cropped in Sony Movie Studio.
-The finished MPG file is then converted to a compressed MP4 file, using either Sony Movie Studio, or the (free) VLC player.
+The resulting file is saved as an MPG file, which can be cropped in Vegas Movie Studio.
+The finished MPG file is then converted to a compressed MP4 file, using either Vegas (formerly Sony) Movie Studio, or the (free) VLC player.

-VHS tapes, which are Standard Definition 640x480, are played in a new Magnavox ZV427MG9 VCR-DVD Combo.
+VHS tapes, which are Standard Definition 640x480, were played in a new Magnavox ZV427MG9 VCR-DVD Combo.
 The quality of the picture is the best I've ever seen from a standard definition VHS tape.
-That particular model has been discontinued, but other DVD/VCR combination players are shown on the Magnavox web site.
-(These are readily available from sources such as Amazon and Walmart.)
+(As of 2020, this machine has been discontinued, without a replacement.)

 For DVDs, standard definition aspect ratio is 3:2, also known as wide screen, or 480p.
 High definition television (HDTV) video is 16:9 aspect ratio, and can be either 720p (1280x720) or 1080p (1920x1080).